coder1sadhu/Python-/README.md

 * `Problem5.py`
 * `Problem6.py`

-Learning Python chapter by chapter 🚀
+## Chapter 3

+Programs related to Python Strings:

+* `intro_to_string.py` – Introduction to strings and indexing
+* `negative_slicing.py` – String slicing and negative indexing
+* `str_functions.py` – Common string functions and methods
+* `escape.py` – Escape sequences in Python strings

+## Chapter 3 Practice Set

+Practice problems:

+* `Problem1.py`
+* `Problem2.py`
+* `Problem3.py`
+* `Problem4.py`
+* `Problem5.py`

+## Purpose

+I am learning Python chapter by chapter and uploading all examples and practice problems to track my progress and improve my programming skills.

+## Future Updates

-More chapters and practice sets will be added soon.
+More chapters and practice sets will be added as I continue my Python learning journey.

+🚀 Learning Python one chapter at a time.